 Marketing and Promotion

 If you provide us with your email address, this will be deemed permission for us to email you information about our exhibition, events, and other programs and activities, as well as for any marketing or promotional purposes.
 However, you may withdraw this permission using our opt-out procedure.
 You will not receive such communications unless you have knowingly provided the Personal Information required.
 In some cases, you will be required to opt-in by joining a newsgroup or mailing list.
 If you do opt-in, you will always have the option to opt-out at any time by unsubscribing to that particular list or following the opt-out instructions included within the body of the email message.

 If you sign up for a membership online, your Personal Information will be entered into the Museum’s membership database.
-We may share your Personal Data with other reputable organizations, such as other nonprofits, art institutions and companies.
-If you do not want to have your information used in this way, you may send an e-mail message containing your name and postal address to email@example.com.
+We may share your Personal Information with other reputable organizations, such as other nonprofits, art institutions and companies.
+If you do not want to have your information used in this way, you may send an e-mail message containing your name and postal address to firstname.lastname@example.org.
 We may also share such information with third-party vendors who help us analyze and understand our donor and membership base.

-If for any reason you do not wish to receive further email from the Museum, please follow the instructions for unsubscribing included within the body of the message that was sent to you, or e-mail message containing your name and address to firstname.lastname@example.org.
+If for any reason you do not wish to receive further email from the Museum, please follow the instructions for unsubscribing included within the body of the message that was sent to you, or e-mail a message containing your name and address to email@example.com.

 The Museum may share your Personal Information, as collected under the circumstances outlined above, with other reputable organizations, such as other non-profits, art institutions, or companies.
 The Museum has teamed up with reputable third-party vendors in order to provide certain services to its online users as described above.